Results on the algebraic matroid of the determinantal variety: Preliminaries: local coordinates on the Grassmannian induced by SLMF's

 \section{Preliminaries: local coordinates on the Grassmannian induced by SLMF's}

-We recall the beautiful relationship between SLMF's and local coordinates on the Grassmannian, presented by Sturmfels \& Zelevinsky \cite{sturmfels1993maximal}.
-Our exposition is from a certain dual point of view compared to \cite{sturmfels1993maximal}, as needed for our purpose.
+We recall afresh the beautiful relationship between SLMF's and local coordinates on the Grassmannian, established by Sturmfels \& Zelevinsky in section 4 of \cite{sturmfels1993maximal}.
+Our exposition is from a certain dual point of view as needed for our purpose; for further details the reader is referred to \cite{sturmfels1993maximal}.